The Heart of Nottingham Heritage Action Zone

 Research and publication of a book about the Old Market Square will tell Nottingham's history through the key themes illustrated by that single area.

 To improve the recognition and understanding of the city's histsoric sites, the council have decided to refresh and re-launch the local list using the Civic Society as lead delivery partner.
 From this, Historic England will consider a shortlist for national listing.
+To help prepare for this, Historic England has commissioned a Research Report on the buildings of the Broadmarsh area.

 Another opportunity stems from the Historic England funded Nottingham Caves Project, which has identified more than 550 man-made caves dating from the Saxon period to the 20th century.
 Again, a shortlist generated by and agreed with the city council will form the basis of a review.